HiltonRoscoe/CDFPrototype/mapping.md

 ## Background

-The development of the Common Data Formats has followed a Model Driven Architecture approach.
+The development of the NIST 1500 series Common Data Formats has followed a Model Driven Architecture (MDA) approach.
 This means that a high level model of the common data format is developed, and then transformed into implementation formats that can be used by developers.
+This document provides background regarding how the UML model maps into the implementation formats.

 ## Root Element